How Do I Keep Bees Away From My Tent?

 If you find bees on your property, it’s best to call a professional to get rid of them.
 There are different ways to get rid of bees; a professional will know which method is best for your situation.

 If you try to get rid of bees, you may not be successful and could get stung.
 Bees are also a common problem when camping.
 Moving to a different location is best if you’re camping and finding bees.

 How Do I Know If There’s a Bee Hive Nearby?

-Bees and wasps are attracted to sweet scents and bright colors, so if you see a lot of bees or wasps near your home, there’s a possibility that there is a bee hive nearby.
+Bees and wasps are attracted to sweet scents and bright colors, so if you see a lot of bees or wasps near your home, there’s a possibility that a bee hive is nearby.